pascalfina/3d_vision_project/README.md

 ## 📃 Abstract

-3D scene representation is crucial for many computer vision applications such as robotics and augmented reality.
-Traditional methods like point clouds require significant storage, hindering their practicality.
-While 3D scene graphs offer a lightweight alternative by representing scenes as interconnected objects, they lack the geometric and visual detail needed for many tasks.
-In this work, we introduce a novel method **Graph2Splat** to learn rich scene graph node embeddings, enabling both efficient 3D scene reconstruction and direct application in other downstream tasks.
-Graph2Splat predicts a 3D Gaussian Splat (3DGS) representation for each object from its embedding, capturing both appearance and geometry.
-Evaluated on two real-world datasets, Graph2Splat achieves high-fidelity novel view synthesis comparable to direct 3DGS reconstruction, while significantly improving geometric accuracy.
-Importantly, it needs 3-4 orders of magnitude less storage than other approaches, making it a practical and versatile solution for scene representation.
+Learning effective multi-modal 3D representations of objects is essential for numerous applications, such as augmented reality and robotics.
+Existing methods often rely on task-specific embeddings that are tailored either for semantic understanding or geometric reconstruction.
+As a result, these embeddings typically cannot be decoded into explicit geometry and simultaneously reused across tasks.
+In this paper, we propose Object-X, a versatile multi-modal object representation framework capable of encoding rich object embeddings (e.g., images, point cloud, text) and decoding them back into detailed geometric and visual reconstructions.
+Object-X operates by geometrically grounding the captured modalities in a 3D voxel grid and learning an unstructured embedding fusing the information from the voxels with the object attributes.
+The learned embedding enables 3D Gaussian Splatting-based object reconstruction, while also supporting a range of downstream tasks, including scene alignment, single-image 3D object reconstruction, and localization.
+Evaluations on two challenging real-world datasets demonstrate that Object-X produces high-fidelity novel-view synthesis comparable to standard 3D Gaussian Splatting, while significantly improving geometric accuracy.Moreover, Object-X achieves competitive performance with specialized methods in scene alignment and localization Critically, our object-centric descriptors require 3-4 orders of magnitude less storage compared to traditional image- or point cloud-based approaches, establishing Object-X as a scalable and highly practical solution for multi-modal 3D scene representation.

 ## ⏩ Code Release
 - [ ] Add code and instructions for evaluation